List of Empowered characters: Single Action

-Single Action is a male member of the Superhomeys superhero group whose theme is reminiscent of the Old West.
-He dresses in the manner of a traditional cowboy, complete with cowboy hat, boots, and riding chaps, as well as a pair of protective goggles.
+Single Action is a member of the Superhomeys who is themed after a cowboy.
+He sports a cowboy hat, boots, and riding chaps, as well as a pair of protective goggles.
 His superhero moniker is derived from his trademark weapons; a pair of laser-pistols that resemble single-action Colt 1851 Navy Revolvers.
 Although it is anachronistic, that he himself recognizes, to have laser pistols that require hand cocking of a hammer, he uses them because he thinks that they are "plumb cool".

-A beam of coherent light from the alien kidney that was used to sabotage the Caped Justice Awards injured Single Action, which rendered him unable to fight.
-Fortunately, Thugboy, who had been accompanying Emp to the awards ceremony, was able to take up Single Action's weapons and assist in subduing the alien organs that were endangering the de-powered heroes.